Create Your First Survey

-In the previous section, we created our first study, added a few data sources to it, and enrolled there as a participant.
-Our study so far collects sensor data behind the scenes and uploads it to our researcher dashboard.
-In this section, we expand our study by adding a few surveys to it.
+In the previous section, we created our first study, added a few Data Sources, and enrolled as a participant.
+So far, our study collects sensor data behind the scenes and uploads it to the Researcher Dashboard.
+In this section, we'll expand our study by adding a few surveys.

-By default, Ethica adds a button to the home screen of the participant's app,
+If you publish the survey as is, Ethica would add a button to the home screen of

 New Survey Trigger to

-Note that as you change your survey, it's being saved automatically on the
+Note that as you change your survey, it's saved automatically on the server.
+You

 Switch to the

-Content tab.
-You will see there is one question already with
+Content page.
+You will see there is one Information question

 We wanted to know what motivates you to exercise every day.